GuildCrafts/web-development-js/CONTRIBUTING.md

 - Are interested in critical thinking and problem solving
 ```

-### Step 4: Submit for Review
+### Step 10: Submit for Review

 All new goals start out as a _draft_.
 In order to be published, a [librarian][team-librarians] must review the goal first (see section on [Reviewing Goals](#reviewing-goals)).

 To start the review process, complete these steps:

-- [ ] Tag the issue with the `draft` label.
 - [ ] Open a pull request with your new learning contract.
   - [ ] Reference the goal issue in your pull request.
 - [ ] In a comment on the pull request, ask for a review from a librarian.

 Example comment: `@GuildCrafts/librarians please review my goal`.

-### Step 5: Improve Goal and Publish
+### Step 11: Improve Goal and Publish

 Work with the librarians to improve the goal.
 They may offer suggestions or submit a pull request with some changes your repository.

 Once you get an OK from a librarian, you can publish the goal!
-Remove the `draft` label to add it to the library.
+Merge it into master.

 ## Reviewing Goals